John-zzh/improved-Davidson-Algorithm/README.md

 This is the demonstrative toy-code to show a faster Davidson algorithm with sTDA preconditioner.
 It contains all the codes and data points mentioned in our paper https://doi.org/10.1063/5.0071013

 ## Installation
-Required Python package: `PySCF`, see https://pyscf.org/install.html for detailed guidance.
+Required Python package: `PySCF`, see https://pyscf.org/install.html for detailed installation guidance.

 Required python libraries: `Numpy`, `opt_einsum`, `scipy`

 Required parallel environment: `openmpi/2.0.1`

 Aside from above requirements, no extra installation is required.
 Because this is just a toy python3 code to show the TDDFT speedup, not a serious quantum chemistry software.
-Contributors from `PySCF`, `Turbomole`, `Gaussian` and `Q-chem` are encouraged to incorporate this methodology to those software accordingly :-)
+Software developers from `PySCF`, `Turbomole`, `Gaussian` and `Q-chem` are encouraged to incorporate this method to their softwares accordingly :-)

 ## Usage
 `python <path_to_your_dir>/improved-Davidson-Algorithm/source/Davidson.py -x molecule.xyz -b def2-tzvp -m RKS -f FUNCTIONAL -n NSTATE -df True -TDA true -it 1e-3 -pt 1e-2 -o 0 1 -M PySCF_MEM -v 3 -chk True -TV 40 -max 35 > molecule.out`